Apply for a Marriage Licence

 - proof of death if either person getting married is widowed

-- written consent of your parents or guardians, if required (the Deputy Issuer has the required consent forms)
+- written consent of your parents or guardians, if required (the Deputy Issuer of Marriage Licences has the required consent form)